An Approximation Algorithm for $K$-best Enumeration of Minimal Connected Edge Dominating Sets with Cardinality Constraints: Introduction

-One way to reduce the number of useless outputs is \emph{$k$-best enumeration}.
 The task of $k$-best enumeration is to output $k$ solutions $\set{S_1, \ldots, S_k}$ such that for any other solution $S'$, $\size{S_i} \le \size{S'}$ (or $\size{S_i} \ge \size{S'}$) holds.
-There are several algorithms for enumerating $k$-best solution of (maximal) matchings, $s$-$t$ paths, and spanning trees~\cite{DBLP:journals/corr/abs-2105-04146,Murty:Letter:1968,Lawler1972,Gabow:Two:1977}.
+There are several algorithms for enumerating $k$-best solutions of (maximal) matchings, $s$-$t$ paths, and spanning trees~\cite{DBLP:journals/corr/abs-2105-04146,Murty:Letter:1968,Lawler1972,Gabow:Two:1977}.
 Eppstein gave a comprehensive survey of $k$-best enumeration~\cite{DBLP:reference/algo/Eppstein16}.
 Unfortunately, $k$-best enumeration problems are \NP-hard in many cases since $1$-best enumeration is equal to an optimization problem.
 Therefore, it is difficult to design efficient $k$-best enumeration algorithms.

-\textbf{Main result:} As another approach to avoid outputting useless solutions, we introduce a new viewpoint of approximation for $k$-best enumeration algorithms.
-We call an enumeration algorithm $\mathcal A$ a \emph{$c$-approximation $k$-best enumeration algorithm} if $\mathcal A$ outputs $k$-solutions $\set{S_1, \ldots, S_k}$ that satisfies $\size{S} \le c \cdot \OPT$ for any $S \in \set{S_1, \ldots, S_k}$, where $\OPT$ is the cardinality of a mini\emph{mum} solution which is \emph{not} outputted by the algorithm.
+To overcome this difficulty, we adopt a viewpoint of approximation for $k$-best enumeration algorithms.
+We call an enumeration algorithm $\mathcal A$ a \emph{$c$-approximation $k$-best enumeration algorithm} if $\mathcal A$ outputs $k$-solutions $\set{S_1, \ldots, S_k}$ that satisfies $\size{S} \le c \cdot \OPT$ for any $S \in \set{S_1, \ldots, S_k}$, where $\OPT$ is the cardinality of a minimum solution which is \emph{not} outputted by the algorithm.
+This definition is proposed by Fagin et al.~\cite{DBLP:journals/jcss/FaginLN03}.
+They call this concept $\theta$-approximation to the top $k$ answers.
+In the field of enumeration algorithms, an algorithm for finding top $k$ answer is also called a $k$-best enumeration algorithm.
+For this reason, we call this concept a $c$-approximation $k$-best enumeration algorithm.